 We do have precedence for thinking outside of the box with Jesus.

-If Jesus, in a world where the pace of change was not near as rapid as today, thought outside of the box and took risks, why shouldn’t we?
-Make no mistake, Jesus lined up His earthly activity with the will of the Father.
-See John 5:17-23.
-Likewise, we too are accountable to God for the risks we take.
-They must be consistent with God’s Word and gel with the His character.
+If Jesus, in a world where the pace of change was not near as rapid as today, thought outside of the box and took the risk, why shouldn’t we?
+Make no mistake, Jesus lined up His earthly activity with the will of the Father (Jn.
+5:17-23).
+He knew why He came and lived accordingly.